top of page

 The Immediate Impact

-Children have more time and are able to attend to school.
-Clean water & better sanitation leads to a healthier and more productive community.
-Economic development from establishing new businesses, as a result of ongoing access to water.
+Children have more time and are able to attend school.
+Clean water and better sanitation lead to a healthier and more productive community.
+Economic development comes from establishing new businesses, as a result of ongoing access to water.

-Access to water and innovative agricultural solutions liberate villagers to establish businesses, such as raising chickens and enables better care of livestock and improved productivity of milk, leading to higher income.
+Access to water and innovative agricultural solutions liberate villagers to establish businesses, such as raising chickens, and enable better care of livestock and improved productivity of milk, leading to higher income.

-Villagers grow more crops or make bricks and sell their yield in the local market to yield large profits.
+Villagers grow more crops or make bricks and sell their yields in the local market to yield large profits.